Designing Transport-Level Encryption for Datacenter Networks: Evaluation

 We compare \sdp with or without TLS offload against TCP and TLS/TCP.
-The native Redis implementation uses user-space TLS that does not support hardware offload (TLS in the figure), but we added support for kTLS to make fair comparison to \sdp.
+Redis uses user-space TLS that does not support hardware offload, but we added support for kTLS to make a fair comparison to \sdp.